monstermax/freemining/README.md

 # Python 3

-(if no already installed.
+(if not already installed.
 For example on Ubuntu 16.04).
 Use this if `npm install` failed.

 For Windows, Python is installed with NodeJS and NPM.